zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/system-settings/file-storage/simple-file-system-store.md

 * The numeric file entry name is used in the storage file path but the document ID is not.
 * They're stored in different `DLFileEntry` table columns.
 The numeric file entry name is stored in the `name` column and the document ID is stored in the `fileEntryId` column.

-## Changing the Root Storage Directory
+## Configuring the Store

-To use the store, follow these steps:
+Follow these steps to configure your Simple File System store:

 1. Click the _Menu_ (![Menu](./simple-file-system-store/images/02.png)) button to access the _Control Panel_.
 1. Navigate to _Control Panel_ &rarr; _Configuration_ &rarr; _System Settings_.